JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

-The assumption here is that the API roundtrip is the problem - so by doing a single API roundtrip (and usually a single roundtrip to underlying database), we spead up the API endpoint a _lot_.
+The assumption here is that the API roundtrip is the problem - so by doing a single API roundtrip (and usually a single roundtrip to underlying database), we sped up the API endpoint a _lot_.

 At a glance, this solves the problem in a seemlingly simple way!
 Suddenly we have one roundtrip to the API instead of 10k.
 Sure, the time takes a little